CyanogenMod/android_frameworks_compile_slang/README.rst

 * Reflected APIs for Java.
 As a result, Android's Java developers can invoke those APIs from their code.

-Note that although ScriptC is C99-like, we enhance it with several distinct, effective features for Android programming.
-We will use example usage below to illustrate these features.
+Note that although Renderscript is C99-like, we enhance it with several distinct, effective features for Android programming.
+We will use some examples to illustrate these features.

-llvm-rs-cc is being run on a host and is highly-optimizing.
-As a result, libbcc on the device can be lightweight and focus on machine-dependent code generation given some bitcode.
+llvm-rs-cc is run on the host and performs many aggressive optimizations.
+As a result, libbcc on the device can be lightweight and focus on machine-dependent code generation for some input bitcode.

 llvm-rs-cc is a driver on top of libslang.
-The archictecture of libslang and libbcc is depicted in the following figure::
+The architecture of libslang and libbcc is depicted in the following figure::

     libslang   libbcc